tedunderwood/GenreProject/python/piketty/manualcoding/readme.md

 The file **conversions.py** translates coded snippets into a csv file, which can then be visualized by **barplot.R**.

-The file **context_distribution.py** plots the distribution of specific social context codes over time; it can also be used to assess the distribution of false positives, by plotting snippets coded as 'nonmonetary.'
+The file **context_distribution.py** plots the distribution of specific social context codes over time; it can also be used to assess the distribution of false positives, by plotting snippets coded as 'nonmonetary.

+This should probably be in the parent dir, but we also have a couple of metadata files here: **badbooks.csv** are books that we decided were not fiction, or for other reasons needed to be excluded from the experiment (e.g. a character named Penny.) **remainingbooks.csv** are the volumes that remain from unifiedficmetadata.csv after the fifty 'bad books' were removed.